Characteristics of rubber

 It is a solid substance, yet very soft.

-The only thing around us that can easily be stretched by more than 100%= twice, such as rubber bands, is rubber.
+The only thing around us that can easily be stretched by more than 100%= twice, such as rubber bands, is rubber. - Feature 2: Deformation returns to original form

 The second feature is that the deformation returns to its original state when the force is removed.